-Application Portal is Now Open!
+Application Portal Now Accepting Applications

 The Broward County Commission has received approximately $53 million in funding from the federal Emergency Rental Assistance Program (ERAP), in an initiative that enables local governments to allocate emergency funding to residents who are suffering financially due to the COVID-19 pandemic.
 If you are behind on your rent or utilities, or unable to pay your current rent, the ERAP can help.
-Even if you applied for and were denied under previous COVID-19 rental assistance programs,

 An "eligible household" is defined as a renter household in which at least one or more individuals meets the following criteria:

 - Qualifies for unemployment has experienced a reduction in household income, has incurred significant costs or experienced a financial hardship due to COVID‐19;

 - Demonstrates a risk of experiencing homelessness or housing instability (including eviction notices, utility shutoff notice, past due rent notice, past due utility notice, or any other evidence of unsafe or unhealthy living conditions or housing stability); and